-(e) Subject to the provisions contained herein, all other provisions of the Award applicable to full-time employees shall apply pro rata to a part-time employee.
+4.2.6 Subject to the provisions contained herein, all other provisions of the Award applicable to full-time employees shall apply pro rata to a part-time employee.

-4.4 Casual employment
+4.3 Casual employment

-- 4.4.1 The following conditions shall be applicable to Casual employees: - (a) A casual employee shall be paid 23% in addition to the ordinary award rates of pay for the class of work upon which such employee is engaged.
-Each daily engagement shall stand alone, with a minimum payment as for 4 hours work made in respect to each engagement. - (b) Provided also that in addition to clause 4.4.1(a), a casual employee shall be further entitled to payment of any applicable Award allowances based pro rata on the number of hours worked in relation to the ordinary hours of the Award classification. - (c) Except in accordance with clause 4.4.1(a) and (b) a casual employee shall not be entitled to any other Award provision.
+- 4.3.1 A casual employee means an employee, other than a part-time employee as defined in clause 4.2, who is engaged as such and is paid on an hourly basis to work for less than the ordinary weekly working hours of a full-time employee. - 4.3.2 A casual employee shall be paid 23% in addition to the ordinary award rates of pay for the class of work upon which such employee is engaged.
+Each daily engagement shall stand alone, with a minimum payment as for 2 hours' work made in respect to each engagement.
+Where applicable, a casual employee shall be further entitled to the provisions of overtime, week-end penalty rates and payment for work performed on public holidays. - 4.3.3 In addition to the provisions of clause 4.3.2, a casual employee shall be further entitled to payment of any applicable award allowances based pro rata on the number of hours worked in relation to the ordinary hours of the Award classification. - 4.3.4 Except in accordance with clauses 4.3.2 and 4.3.3, a casual employee shall not be entitled to any other award provision.